ms-iot/content/en-US/win10/UWF.md

 More information on UWF is available [here](https://msdn.microsoft.com/en-us/windows/hardware/mt572001).

 ##How to Install UWF on a System Running Windows 10 IoT Core
-*	On your development system, download the UWF Installation package from **todo provide link**.
+*	On your development system, download the [UWF Installation package]((http://go.microsoft.com/fwlink/?LinkId=708427).
-*	Double click on the ISO **(todo filename)**.
-It will automatically mount itself as a virtual drive so you can access the contents.
-*	Double click on UWF.MSI **todo verify filename**.
+*	Double click on `UWF.MSI`.
 When the installation is complete, the x86 and ARM packages will be extracted to `C:\Program Files (x86)\Microsoft IoT\UWF`.
 Launch [Powershell](http://ms-iot.github.io/content/en-US/win10/samples/PowerShell.htm) or [ssh](http://ms-iot.github.io/content/en-US/win10/samples/SSH.htm) and access your device running Windows 10 IoT Core.
 * From Powershell or ssh, do the following
-  *	Create a folder name Test on Target machine (e.g. C:\UWFTemp).
+  *	Create a temporary folder on the target machine (e.g. C:\UWFTemp).
-  *	Copy either the x86 or ARM UWF packages (including the lang pack) from your developer machine to `C:\UWFTemp`.
+  *	Based on your target machine architecture, copy either the x86 or ARM UWF packages (including the lang pack) from your developer machine to `C:\UWFTemp`.
   *	Run these commands to install the packages to your IoT device system image:
     * ```ApplyUpdate –stage C:\UWFTemp\Microsoft-IoTUAP-UnifiedWriteFilter-Package.cab```
     * ```ApplyUpdate –stage C:\UWFTemp\Microsoft-IoTUAP-UnifiedWriteFilter-Package_Lang_en-us.cab```